Pogoretskiy777/asteroids-game/README.md

 ```

 The command should result in the following output in the terminal:

 ![](/tests.png)

-_NOTE: A headless (without a GUI) environment will have all the tests passing with the exceptions of testing GUI-based tests._
+_NOTE: A headless (without a GUI) environment will have all the tests passing with the exceptions of testing GUI-based tests such as testDraw()._

 ## Updating Java